 Some of the most severe complications of a port catheter device are blood clots and pulmonary embolism.
 These conditions are potentially life-threatening and require immediate medical attention.
-Many cases of blood clots and pulmonary embolisms as a result of a catheter are completely avoidable and are caused by defective medical devices.
+Cases of blood clots and pulmonary embolisms may be caused as a result of a faulty port catheter.

 Arrange a free consultation with a catheter injury lawyer at 816-320-6108.

-Contact a Catheter Lawsuit Attorney at Holman Schiavone Law, LLC Today
+Contact a Catheter Lawsuit Attorney at Holman Schiavone, LLC Today

-At Holman Schiavone Law, LLC, our law firm is uniquely prepared to handle complex product liability claims involving medical devices.
+At Holman Schiavone, LLC, our law firm is uniquely prepared to handle complex product liability claims involving medical devices.
 We are fierce negotiators and litigators and are unafraid to stand against large medical device manufacturers and their legal teams.

 We take the time to understand your case, including what effect your injuries have had on your life now and what impact they are likely to have in the future.
 This allows us to tailor our approach and fight for a settlement that is truly representative of your suffering.

 What is a Port Catheter?

 A port catheter, also known as an implanted port device, port-a-cath, central venous catheter, or subcutaneous port, is a medical device that is defined by having two parts – a port and a catheter.

 - Catheter – The catheter is a long flexible tube that is inserted into a vein, usually the internal jugular vein, subclavian vein, or common femoral vein, and ends at the superior vena cava.
 The catheter material is usually silicone, as it is soft, flexible and durable.